bobbyrne01/save-text-to-file-firefox/README.md

-# Firefox addon, Save Text to File
+#Save Text to File

 ## Usage
-Saves highlighted text to a file in a directory (defaulting to the user's home directory) After highlighting some text, right-click and select "Save Text to File" File names have the format "userPreference--<todaysdate>-<timestamp>.txt"
+Firefox addon which saves highlighted text to a file in a directory (defaulting to the user's home directory) After highlighting some text, right-click and select "Save Text to File" File names have the format "userPreference--<todaysdate>-<timestamp>.txt"